Jackie Walker (activist): Talk shows and films

-In March 2017, Glasgow Friends of Israel and Labour Against Antisemitism sought unsuccessfully to prevent her speaking on Palestine: Free Speech And Israel's "Black Ops" at Dundee University.
+In March 2017, Glasgow Friends of Israel and Labour Against Antisemitism failed to prevent her speaking on Palestine: Free Speech And Israel's "Black Ops" at Dundee University.
 A similar event at Aberdeen University was cancelled after the invitation to speak was withdrawn.
 Labour Against Anti-Semitism described her talk as "part of an increasing normalisation of anti-Semitic hate speech that has to be confronted and eliminated" and that it "threatens the safety of Jewish students" and therefore the university was "failing in its duty of care".
 Walker responded that there was a difference between being pro-Palestine and anti-Zionist, and anti-Semitic, and that she and her partner were Jewish.

 Walker also performed in a one-woman show about her experience, The Lynching, which she wrote in collaboration with Norman Thomas and premiered at the Edinburgh Festival Fringe in August 2017.
 The Board of Deputies of British Jews wrote to Edinburgh Council to express their concern that the show was being mounted on council owned facilities.
 They informed the council of the allegations made against Walker and that these allegations had resulted in her suspension from the Labour Party and the loss of her vice-chair role with Momentum.
 Walker interpreted this as an attempt to prevent the show going ahead.

 Walker was extensively interviewed in The Lobby, the 2017 TV series by Al Jazeera about some of the pro-Israel organisations and individuals active in the United Kingdom.

 In September 2018, the Jewish Voice for Labour sponsored a premiere of the documentary film The Political Lynching of Jackie Walker which was to have been presented while the Labour Party Conference was being held nearby.
 The audience of 200 people had to be evacuated after a bomb threat.
 In a statement, Jewish Voice for Labour said the film "is an incisive and chilling exposé of attempts to silence critics of Israel, in particular those who support the socialist project of Labour leader Jeremy Corbyn.
 It connects the global struggle against racism and the far right with the Palestinian cause."

 Another film, on the accusations of antisemitism against Walker and others following the election of Jeremy Corbyn as leader of the Labour Party, entitled Witch Hunt, premiered in Broadstairs on 3 February 2019.
 In the same month, the Board of Deputies of British Jews complained to the Labour Party about Chris Williamson MP, for booking a room to enable the showing of the film in Parliament.
 A Labour spokeswoman said of Williamson's action: "It's completely inappropriate to book a room for an event about an individual who is suspended from the party and subject to ongoing disciplinary procedures."
 The screening was cancelled, which the film's promoters said was due to intimidation.